auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_06.md

 ```

-## Problem #2: Number of Days
+### Problem #2: Number of Days

 Develop a program that calculates the number of days in a specific month for a given year.
-To structure your code efficiently, implement two functions: `int get_days_of_month(int year, int month)`, which determines the number of days in the given month and year, and `bool is_leap(int year)`, which checks if the specified year is a leap year.
+To structure your code efficiently, implement two functions:

+- `int get_days_of_month(int year, int month)`: Determines the number of days in the specified month and year.
+Returns -1 if the month number is incorrect.
+- `bool is_leap(int year)`: Checks whether the given year is a leap year.

-### Sample Input and Output
+#### Sample Output

 ```
 Enter the year: 2000